solo-io/workshops/gloo-mesh-airgap/README.md

 ![After failover](images/steps/traffic-failover/after-failover.png)

-Then, we create a VirtualDestination to define a new hostname (`reviews-global.default.global`) that will be backed by the `reviews` microservice runnings on both clusters.
+Then, we create a VirtualDestination to define a new hostname (`reviews.global`) that will be backed by the `reviews` microservice runnings on both clusters.

 ```bash
 cat << EOF | kubectl --context ${MGMT} apply -f -